π³οΈAngle DAO

 Practically speaking, through this system, anyone with enough voting power can submit a proposal to Angle governance smart contracts, under the form of onchain code.
 For any submitted proposal, there is a delay before it goes into effect.
 Once this delay is passed, veANGLE holders or their delegates can vote on the submitted code.

-There is no front interface available to submit proposal.
+There is no front interface available to submit proposals.
 The angle-governance repository comes with prepared scripts and helpers to facilitate the submission of proposals onchain.

 If a majority of veANGLE holders vote in favor of a proposal, and if the amount of voters with respect to the total supply of veANGLE at the start of the vote is big enough, proposals can then be pushed to the execution module of the protocol.
 If there is no majority of support or no quorum for the proposal, then it is simply cancelled and cannot lead to any onchain modification of the protocol's state.